-20.3.6 A manufacturer may apply to the FIA/ACO during the course of the homologation period to carry out modifications to its homologated engine according to article 20.1.

-20.3.7 Any new engine manufacturer, intending to homologate an engine during the 2020-2025 period must provide the FIA/ACO with preliminary details of the engine according to the calendar set in article 20.6.1 in addition to the homologation dossier as per Articles 22.3.1 and 22.3.2.
-In order to homologate the submitted power unit, the FIA/ACO must also be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units.

-20.3.8 All engines must be delivered such as seals may be fitted to each of the relevant components detailed in line 1 of Appendix 2 of these regulations in order to ensure that none of these components can be disassembled.
-Both the manufacturer and users of a homologated engine must take whatever steps are required at any time by the FIA/ACO, in its absolute discretion, to demonstrate that an engine used at an Event is in conformity with the corresponding engine homologation dossier.
+- 20.3.3 An engine will be homologated for the relevant competitor once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA/ACO. - 20.3.4 The homologation will be valid for five championship seasons (from September 2020 until June 2025). - 20.3.5 Each manufacturer shall submit a homologation dossier for each competitor it intends to supply.
+There may only be one homologation dossier per competitor. - 20.3.6 A manufacturer may apply to the FIA/ACO during the course of the homologation period to carry out modifications to its homologated engine according to article 20.1. - 20.3.7 Any new engine manufacturer, intending to homologate an engine during the 2020-2025 period must provide the FIA/ACO with preliminary details of the engine according to the calendar set in Article 20.5.1 in addition to the homologation dossier as per Articles 20.3.1 and 20.3.2.
+In order to homologate the submitted power unit, the FIA/ACO must also be satisfied, at its absolute discretion, that such a power unit could fairly and equitably be allowed to compete with other homologated power units. - 20.3.8 Both the manufacturer and users of a homologated engine must take whatever steps are required at any time by the FIA/ACO, in its absolute discretion, to demonstrate that an engine used at an Event is in conformity with the corresponding engine homologation dossier.